 Just as with swelling, the amount of bruising will depend on your body’s particular healing process.
 Track the condition of the area and avoid applying make-up for the first couple of weeks.
 This way, you can let your doctor know if bruising persists further so they can provide accordingly.

-Frequently Asked Questions on Chin Augmentation
+Frequently Asked Questions about Chin Augmentation

 Although the implant will be in place immediately after the surgery, the final results will be noticeable approximately three to four months post-surgery.
 This delay is because there needs to be enough time for the swelling to subside and for the surrounding tissue to heal.
 Furthermore, the area needs to adapt to the implant and create an environment that integrates it seamlessly.